Want to keep sticky fingermarks, pet muck and spills off your precious upholstery?

 3. Sewing your seat covers

-- Now sew up the three other sides on the covers (remembering to leave the zip open).
+- Sew up the three other sides on the covers (remembering to leave the zip open).

 Extra finesse to make your campervan fantastic